It All Started with a Note

 Jack nodded.
 "He did."

-Yassen did the closest thing to a genuine, warm smile that he'd ever done.
-"What happened between getting shot and finding myself in a hospital is a blank.
-I only know that somehow surgeons managed to curb the blood-loss and extract the bullet."
+Yassen appeared to settle himself more comfortably on the couch, rearranging his shoulders carefully against the backrest.
+"What happened between getting shot in the plane and finding myself in a hospital is a blank.
+I only know that somehow surgeons managed to curb the blood-loss and extract the bullet.
+They were at a loss as to how I escaped serious burns, given that the plane exploded."

 When Jack woke up, her watch said it was 9:03 in the morning on a Thursday, but considering she was in a different time zone, it could have been earlier or later.
 She'd been out a full thirteen hours, and that surprised her.
 She sat up and stretched, then realized that her hair was a mess and that her clothes were all wrinkled again.
 Jack sighed.
 She really wished that she had a second change of clothes.
 Oh well, she'd just make do.

-After dressing, she realized that the jeans weren't too badly wrinkled, but the shirt, on the other hand...Jack grabbed the scrunchie from her hair and pulled the shirt tight around her hips, which lessened the wrinkles slightly.
+After standing, she realized that the jeans weren't too badly wrinkled.
+Her shirt, on the other hand...Jack grabbed the ponytail holder from her hair and pulled the shirt tight around her hips, which lessened the wrinkles slightly.
 Then, painfully aware that she was stuck in a bunker for who knew how long with a man, she pulled her jacket on over the shirt and zipped it up halfway, for modesty.

 Jack grabbed her brush and went into the bathroom, leaving the door open for light, since there was only one light fixture in the whole building, and started brushing her hair.
 Tilting her head sideways, she brushed gingerly at her hair, since it was curly and over-brushing it would just make it frizzy.

 It wasn't until she straightened and pulled her hair back behind her again that she noticed Yassen leaning against the door frame of the bathroom, arms folded and clothing and hair impeccable.
-Jack wondered sourly if the assassin was always this neat, but brushed the thought aside.
+He was obviously much more relaxed than he had been the previous night.
+Jack wondered sourly if the assassin was always that neat, but brushed the thought aside.
 She opted for cheerfulness instead.
 "Good morning!" she said, then turned to do the other side of her head.
 Yassen watched with interest as Jack carefully worked the tangles out of her dark red hair.
 Finally, after glancing at him for the third time, Jack asked, "What?"

 The assassin shrugged.
 "I've never seen a girl brush her hair before.
 I did not realize it was such a tedious task."